 Tongue Tie Assessment & Treatment for Breast & Bottle Fed Babies

-Specialising in difficult to resolve feeding problems, assessment treatment of tongue tie (Ankyloglossia) and follow up support as required.
+Specialising in difficult to resolve feeding problems, assessment treatment of tongue tie (Ankyloglossia), with follow up support available as required.
 We are happy to assess babies who have had a tongue tie treated elsewhere, yet are still experiencing difficulties.

 Now runs weekly at:

 During your session we start by taking a thorough history of pregnancy, labour & delivery and discuss what problems you are looking to resolve.
 We then complete an oral assessment to establish what mobility the tongue has and what baby is doing with his mouth, lips and tongue during a feed and check for oral restrictions.
 We observe a feed and as lactation consultants can help identify why baby is struggling to feed well and work with you to set appropriate plans if needed.
 If you would like the option of treating a tie if identified/confirmed, please see the Assessment and treatment option below.

 Assessment and frenulotomy (tongue tie treatment) total price: £205 (60 minutes) Appropriate insurance held with the MDU, documents available upon request.

 As above plus discussion of treatment and the small risks involved, what to expect in the coming days both in terms of the healing area and feeding.
 We discuss signs you can use to identify the wound is healing without reattachment and the various current recommendations for after-care.
 We support you with the feed immediately after and you are welcome to call, email or text as needed for ongoing support.

 Please note – if you select this option and baby doesn’t have a tie or it isn’t treated, it reverts to an assessment as above and will be charged at assessment rate.